unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject.md

 ---
-uid: Reference.Markup.HowToCustomMarkupProject
+uid: Learn.Tutorials.HowToCustomMarkupProject
 ---

 # How to custom a C# Markup project

-> If you haven't already set up your environment and create the new Markup project, please follow the steps to [Create your own C# Markup](xref:Reference.Markup.HowToCreateMarkupProject).
+> If you haven't already set up your environment and create the new Markup project, please follow the steps to [Create your own C# Markup](xref:Learn.Tutorials.HowToCreateMarkupProject).

 In this tutorial you'll learn how to custom your project using Uno Platform and C# Markup.
 And have a comparison between C# Markup and XAML.

-In the previous session we learn how to [Create your own C# Markup](xref:Reference.Markup.HowToCreateMarkupProject) and now we will change some styles and working with Bindings and Templates.
+In the previous session we learn how to [Create your own C# Markup](xref:Learn.Tutorials.HowToCreateMarkupProject) and now we will change some styles and working with Bindings and Templates.

 And for this we will create a project that list some Attributes of a Sample ViewModel and Customizing the style.